empty-crayon/Google-PMLE-Resources/Production Machine Learning Systems/Designing-High-Performance-ML-Systems.md

   - Small models with trivial compute requirements
   - Input data on a low-throughput storage system
 - **Improvements:**
+  - - For fast IO in tensorflow, also consider using TF Records(efficient batch reads, without overhead of parsing data in python)
+  - Faster accelerators (GPUs, TPUs)
-  - Efficient data storage
+  - Efficient data storage, storing the data on a storage system with higher throughput
   - Parallelizing reads
-  - Reducing batch size
+  - Reducing batch size (not ideal , last retort)

 ### CPU-Bound Training
 - **Indicators:**
   - Simple IO but complex, computationally expensive models
   - Running on underpowered hardware
 - **Improvements:**
-  - Faster accelerators (GPUs, TPUs)

   - Simpler models or activation functions
   - Training for fewer steps